RheineB/Final-Project/README.md

 https://ourworldindata.org/suicide
 ```

-I decided to talk about this matter for my final project in my Ironhack bootcamp to prove that internet has a great impact to this topic.
+I decided to talk about this matter for my final project in my Ironhack bootcamp to see if the internet has a great impact to one's mental health.
+Following this, I made this project to show what I've learnt in my 9week intensive bootcamp course using machine learning, web scaping and data cleaning.

 ## Data